 Advocates: Our advocates work together with policy makers, parliamentarians, and a worldwide network of NGOs and civil society organisations in order to realise both progressive SRHR policies and sufficient funding for them.

-Facilitators: Our professionals in the supporting divisions such as Finance, Communications, Fundraising, Human Resources and Facilities Management enable the smooth management and implementation of our projects.
+Facilitators: Our professionals in the support divisions such as Finance, Communications, Fundraising, Human Resources and Facilities Management enable the smooth management and implementation of our projects.
 These members of staff also fully support our mission to improve Sexual and Reproductive Health and Rights for all.

-We receive funding annually from the Dutch Ministry of Health, Welfare and Sport to, among other things, support comprehensive sexuality education in schools, the sexual and reproductive health of vulnerable people and the reintegration of people who have committed sexual violence.
+We receive funding annually from the Dutch Ministry of Health, Welfare and Sport to, among other things, support comprehensive sexuality education in schools, the sexual and reproductive health of vulnerable people and the reintegration of people who have committed acts of sexual violence.
 In close cooperation with partner organisations we regularly submit programme proposals to the Netherlands Ministry of Foreign Affairs.
 For example, Rutgers WPF is one of the participants of the SRHR Alliance ‘Unite for Body Rights Programme’ funded by the Dutch co-financing system MFS-II (2011-2015).
 MFS-II is the grant framework of the Dutch government for Dutch civil society organisations involved in international development.

 While funding by the Dutch government provides us with a large source of income, we are always seeking partnership with other donors to improve the sexual and reproductive health in the Netherlands and elsewhere.

 We receive funding from private funds in the Netherlands and internationally, for example, the Dutch Postcode Lottery, the world’s second largest private charity donor.
-The Bill & Melinda Gates Foundation and the William and Flora Hewlett Foundation are examples of International Foundations which we have submitted proposals to.
+The Bill & Melinda Gates Foundation and the William and Flora Hewlett Foundation are examples of International Foundations that we have submitted proposals to.
 In addition, we regularly submit project proposals for calls from the EU and the World Bank.

 Memberships and ISO